FaaaDev/api.labha.id/README.md

-# Absenin API
+# Accounting API

-This project using for support cross paltform (multi-platform) Absenin application.
+This project using for support cross paltform (multi-platform) Accounting itungin application.
 This application made by Python using Flask framework.
 Make sure you has install [Python](https://www.python.org/) before running this application.

 ## Install Required Library